IBM/cloud-native-starter-security-workshop/workshop/p-sec-exercise-03/README.md

   action: ALLOW
 ```

-Istio documentation sspecifies: *If any allow policies are applied to a workload, access to that workload is denied by default, unless explicitly allowed by the rule in the policy.*
+Istio documentation specifies: *If any allow policies are applied to a workload, access to that workload is denied by default, unless explicitly allowed by the rule in the policy.*

 We have an "ALLOW" policy but no rule is specified which makes it effectively a "DENY ALL" rule.